sysdea-libs/polyglot/README.md

 An implementation of a MessageFormat-like string interpolator (PluralFormat + SelectFormat) in Elixir, for the purposes of translation when plural and gender forms are needed, especially when used together inside sentences ("She found 3 categories in one result").
 Features ordinal/range extensions in addition to cardinal plurality and selection.

+Polyglot is useful even if your needs are currently monolingual, for instance consider correctly producing the string "You are the 22nd visitor".
+A pleasant side-effect of solving that formatting can be making your application at least partly translation ready in the future.

 ## Stability

 Polyglot is still in the early stages of development.
-Although the general syntax is fixed, calling conventions and API are still open to change.
+Although the general syntax is fixed, the API is still open to change.

 # Message Syntax